d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

-## Smart Array Commands
+## StorageController Commands (previously smartarray command)

-The Smart Array commands are designed for use with HPE Gen10 servers.
+The Storage Controller commands are designed for use with HPE Gen10 and later servers.

 <aside class="notice">
 <ul>